 Somewhere in the evolving zeitgeist of the last few decades, video games got a bad rap.
 The prevailing narrative is of concerned parents hovering over their pale, pubescent sons and daughters as they decay in dark basements in front of flickering screens.
-Zoom out much further, and it’s apparent that game-playing has fallen victim to the same technopanic that telephones, radios, and even books once did.
+Zoom out much further, and it’s apparent that video games have fallen victim to the same technopanic that telephones, radios, and even books once did.
 (Remember learning about the controversial invention of the printing press?)

-Managers, take note: virtual gaming can be a great way to engage and enrich your teams, especially in a time when bonding opportunities may be scarce.
+Managers, take note: team video gaming can be a great way to engage and enrich your colleagues, especially in a time when real-world, in-person bonding opportunities may still be scarce.
 Here’s how games can foster healthy, effective teams, and how you can make a distributed game night happen.

 Video games can be good for teams, according to science

 Games are pretty much synonymous with fun.
-Nobody questions the value of a long-standing board game night, poker group, laser tag tradition, what have you – but what are those if not socially sanctioned team-building exercises?
-So how can team-building within the confines of a game (and in a virtual environment, at that) help your team work better together?
+Nobody questions the value of a long-standing poker night, laser tag tradition, what have you – but what are those if not socially sanctioned team-building exercises?
+So the question is, how can team-building within the confines of a game (and in a virtual environment, at that) help you do your best work?

-For one, playing games mirrors the kinds of interactions that help teams work better together, like pursuing mutual goals, allocating shared resources, negotiating task ownership, and collaborating to solve problems.
+For one, game play often mirrors the kinds of interactions that help people work better together in the first place, like pursuing mutual goals, allocating shared resources, negotiating task ownership, and collaborating to solve problems.
 A Brigham Young University study of 80 newly formed teams found that groups that played video games together for just 45 minutes were 20 percent more productive than those that engaged in more traditional team-building exercises.
-Notably, this was true for novices and avid gamers alike.
+Notably, this was true for novices and avid players alike.

 Game scenarios often mimic common team structures, too, where individuals each play a unique role in achieving a common goal.
 “Virtual [gaming] communities … not only benefit by each person fulfilling their particular role, but also by each person using the collective intelligence of the community to learn more about their role and the roles of others,” states Diana Hubbard, Ph.D., in a research paper on how gamers work together beyond gaming environments.